foundryvtt-starfinder/foundryvtt-starfinder/README.md

 _The latest version of the Starfinder system is compatible with FoundryVTT version 0.7.8 or later._

+## Join the disscussion

+If you have quesions or just want to chat about all things Starfinder, then join us on the official FoundryVTT discord server [here](https://discord.gg/QyAeMy4Dyu).

 ## Version support table
 If you wish to use Starfinder with older versions of FoundryVTT, the following table will help:
 - FoundryVTT v0.5.5 or earlier: The latest supported Starfinder system version is v0.2.2